GAAP Income of $71.0 Million, or $1.60 Per Common Share

-The Company paid dividends of $0.19 per Common share of record for each month in Q3 2017.
-Payments to Common stockholders for Q3 2017 were approximately $23.5 million.
-The Company also paid monthly dividends of $0.171875 per outstanding share of 8.250% Series A Cumulative Redeemable Preferred Stock and $0.1640625 per outstanding share of 7.875% Series B Cumulative Redeemable Preferred Stock, resulting in aggregate payments to preferred stockholders of approximately $3.9 million in Q3 2017.
+The Company paid dividends of $0.19 per Common share of record for each month in Q4 2017.
+Payments to Common stockholders for Q4 2017 were approximately $24.0 million.
+The Company also paid monthly dividends of $0.171875 per outstanding share of 8.250% Series A Cumulative Redeemable Preferred Stock and $0.1640625 per outstanding share of 7.875% Series B Cumulative Redeemable Preferred Stock, resulting in aggregate payments to preferred stockholders of approximately $4.1 million in Q4 2017.

-Common dividends in the amount of $0.19 per Common share are payable on October 27, 2017, to holders of record on October 16, 2017.
-Common dividends in the amount of $0.19 per Common share have been declared for holders of record on November 15, 2017 (payable November 27, 2017).
+Common dividends in the amount of $0.19 per Common share were paid on January 29, 2018, to holders of record on January 16, 2018.
+Common dividends in the amount of $0.19 per Common share have been declared for holders of record on February 15, 2018 (payable February 27, 2018).
 The board of directors determines the Common share dividend rate based upon the REIT requirements and other relevant considerations.
 Dividends in excess of current tax earnings and profits for the year (including any amounts carried forward from prior years) will generally be treated as non-taxable return of capital to Common stockholders.

-During Q3 2017, we issued 0.3 million common shares under our Common stock dividend reinvestment program ("DRIP") for net proceeds of $8.5 million.
-To date in Q4 2017, we have issued 0.3 million shares of our common stock for net proceeds of approximately $8.0 million.
+During Q4 2017, we issued 297,830 common shares under our Common stock dividend reinvestment program (“DRIP”) for net proceeds of approximately $8.0 million.
+During Q4 2017, we sold 302,779 shares under our Preferred B ATM Sales Agreement for net proceeds of $7.5 million.
+To date in Q1 2018, we have sold 106,874 shares of Preferred B stock for net proceeds of approximately $2.6 million.

 Per Share Amounts

-As of September 30, 2017, the Company’s Agency Securities portfolio consisted of Fannie Mae, Freddie Mac and Ginnie Mae mortgage securities, substantially all of which are fixed rate securities, and was valued at $7.1 billion on a trade date basis.
-The Company’s Credit Risk and Non-Agency Securities portfolio was valued at $1.0 billion and the Company’s Interest-Only Securities portfolio was valued at $27.2 million.
-During Q3 2017, the annualized yield on the Company’s MBS portfolio (including TBA Agency Securities) was 3.06%, and the annualized cost of funds on average liabilities (including realized cost of hedges) was 1.42%, resulting in a net interest spread of 1.64% for Q3 2017.
+As of December 31, 2017, the Company’s Agency Securities portfolio consisted of Fannie Mae, Freddie Mac and Ginnie Mae mortgage securities, substantially all of which are fixed rate securities, and was valued at $7.5 billion on a trade date basis.
+The Company’s Credit Risk and Non-Agency Securities portfolio was valued at $1.0 billion and the Company’s TBA Agency Securities portfolio was valued at $1.6 billion.
+During Q4 2017, the annualized yield on the Company’s MBS portfolio (including TBA Agency Securities) was 3.02%, and the annualized cost of funds on average liabilities (including realized cost of hedges) was 1.47%, resulting in a net interest spread of 1.55% for Q4 2017.

 Portfolio Financing, Leverage and Interest Rate Hedges